OpenHumans/qf-heartrate-apple-health/README.md

 who was kind enough to volunteer an extraordinary amount of time as part of his on-going efforts with the [Open COVID-19 initiative](https://app.jogl.io/program/opencovid19).

 Minor contributions were done by [Bastian Greshake Tzovaras](https://github.com/gedankenstuecke).

+### Contributing

+Check out our issues if there's open things.
+Also always get in touch via the #quantifiedflu channel in the Open Humans slack at https://slackin.openhumans.org